Elvaston Castle Wedding Photographer

 A short walk through the surrounding woodlands takes you to the secret walled garden within the park.
 The garden is fully functional and while we were there the groundskeepers were busying themselves in the large greenhouses there.
 The garden is undergoing some improvements at the moment to ready it for the Summer, but already you can see how amazing it will be with a marquee or tipi set up, the sun beating down and guests spilling out onto the lawn.
 But that’s not all.
 Walk through a gateway and you’ll find yourself in a second walled garden, which is where outdoor ceremonies will be held.
 There’s a lovely section of maze-like hedgerows for the bride or groom to walk through, too.
 And then, in the corner of the larger garden is a walled-off, sensory garden, which will look bloomin’ fantastic in the evening with all sorts of lights and lanterns around it.

 I wouldn’t be doing my job if I didn’t take a camera with me, so below are some of the photos I took, which will give you some idea of the spaces available.
-Though if you’d like to get a proper look there’s a wedding fair happening on March 19th (Elvaston Castle Wedding Fair) and you can find out further information on their official website (Elvaston Castle Weddings).
+You can find out further information on their official website (Elvaston Castle Weddings).

 Roll on Summer…I can’t wait to start shooting weddings here!